OverviewTeaching: 25 min

 Use Entity Relationship Diagrams to visualise and structure your data.

-In libraries, spreadsheets are often created to keep lists of a variety of things from keeping an inventory of items to reviewing and selecting resources (See What are some of the uses for SQL in libraries?.
-Spreadsheets, otherwise known as tabular data or flat files, are an easy way to list out data organized by columns and rows.
+In libraries, spreadsheets are often created to keep lists of a variety of things like an inventory of equipment, reference statistics, or items to review for purchase (See What are some of the uses for SQL in libraries?).
+Spreadsheets, sometimes referred to as tabular data or flat files, are an easy way to display data organized in columns and rows.
 Column headers describe the data contained in corresponding columns.
-Each row is a record with data about it contained in separate column cells.
+Each row is a record (sometimes called an observation) with data about it contained in separate column cells.

 Identifying inconsistencies in spreadsheet data